-(3) The liability associated with the Class B awards related to our obligation to redeem Class B common units from employee-partners in connection with the termination of their employment with us.
+The liability associated with the Class B awards related to our obligation to redeem Class B common units from employee-partners in connection with the termination of their employment with us.
 After December 31, 2012, and in connection with the IPO Reorganization, we amended the Class B grant agreements to eliminate the cash redemption feature for individuals whose employment had not yet terminated and as a result the liability for the Class B awards has been eliminated.

-Subsequent to December 31, 2012, we entered into certain agreements that impact our total contractual obligations.
-In addition to the payment of outstanding principal under our revolving credit agreement and the modification of the Class B awards described above, we entered into the tax receivable agreements, which will ultimately require payments by us.
-The estimated payments under these agreements as of June 30, 2013 are described above under "-Liquidity and Capital Resources-Tax Receivable Agreements".
+described above under "-Liquidity and Capital Resources-Tax Receivable Agreements".
 However, amounts payable under the tax receivable agreements will increase upon purchases, redemptions or exchanges of units of Artisan Partners Holdings, with the increase representing amounts payable under the tax receivable agreements equal to 85% of the estimated future tax benefits, if any, resulting from the purchases, redemptions or exchanges.
 The actual payments associated with future purchases, redemptions or exchanges, and associated tax benefits, will vary depending upon a number of factors as described under "-Liquidity and Capital Resources-Tax Receivable Agreements".